SiteGround VS BlueHost

 BlueHost’s twitter feedback seems to be a bit of a mixed bag.
 However, it seems as though if they do receive any negative feedback, or poor reviews, their staff are on hand ready to help and rectify the situation.

-For potential customers and existing users alike, SiteGround always strikes me as a customer focused company.
+For potential customers and existing users alike, SiteGround always strikes me as a customer-focused company.
 First off, they display their response times to everyone allowing you to choose the best method of contact for your needs.
-I like that, I really like that!

 For the purpose of this comparison, I wanted to see how their technical support team would answer my question.
 So here goes, you can see for yourself!